-Congenital Nevi – These are brown/black moles present at birth and have increased risk of Melanoma development .
-They’re typically found in the mouth, mucus membranes, arms, legs, palms or soles of the foot and can cover a very small space to an entire region of the body.
+Congenital Nevi – These are brown/black moles present at birth and have an increased risk of Melanoma development.
+They’re typically found in the mouth, mucous membranes, arms, legs, palms or soles of the foot and can cover a very small space to an entire region of the body.

 Consultation – Meeting with a qualified technician, physician or doctor where treatments, procedures, goals and patient’s needs are discussed.
 Individually, the patient will be examined and matched with the best treatment option so their needs are met and questions are answered.

 Continuous Mode – The duration of time that the laser is exposed to the patient, controlled by the hand or foot of the technician.

 Controlled Area – Area on the skin where the laser’s energy is controlled.

 CoolGlide – YAG Laser that’s used for Laser Hair Removal that can treat all complexions and skin types.

 Cooling (as it pertains to treatments on the skin or Epidermis) – cooling allow for more fluences to be used and reduces your side-effects and pain.
 There are 4 versions of epidermal cooling most commonly used:

 Chilled gel (clear) on the skin or by applying a cold compress beforehand